The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me

 Munich, BY, DE

-Holger Prokisch practices in Munich, Germany.
+Holger Prokisch practices practicing medicine in Munich, Germany.
 Mr. Prokisch is rated as an Elite expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-His top areas of expertise are Mitochondrial Complex 1 Deficiency, Lactic Acidosis, Leigh Syndrome, Deep Brain Stimulation, and Liver Transplant.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Mitochondrial Complex 1 Deficiency, Lactic Acidosis, Leigh Syndrome, Deep Brain Stimulation, and Liver Transplant.

 Elite in Mitochondrial Complex 1 Deficiency